More then twenty projects

 Project A10

-The scent of danger - predator-mediated shifts in benthic invertebrate community composition and genotypic diversity in multiply-stressed riverine ecosystems
+The scent of danger - local adaptation of predator-mediated defences and information transfer disruption in multiply-stressed riverine ecosystems

 Project A11